gu-fan/riv.vim/README.rst

 Intro
 =====

-**Riv** is a vim plugin for reading, writing and managing reStructuredText_ (a simple and powerful plain text markup).
+**Riv** is for writing and managing your document with reStructuredText_ (a simple and powerful plain text markup) in vim.

 Short for 'reStructuredText in Vim'.

 With it, you can::

-    Read documents clearer.
-    Write documents neater.
-    Manage documents easier.
+    Read documents clearer. (with folding and extra highlighting) Write documents faster. (with indent and insert improvement) Manage documents simpler. (with project and file link) Even make your life easier. (with Todo and Diary.)

+You may say it's not so good as described, but I will try :)

 Features
 --------